apoltieva/eventplus/README.md

 Venues consist of name, picture, location and maximum capacity

-Events consist of title, description, picture, venue, artist (musician, band, lector etc, a string for the moment), date, start time, end time, ticket price (not required, tickets may be free) and the total number of tickets
+Events consist of title, description, picture, venue, artist (musician, band, lector etc, a string for the moment), start and end date-time, ticket price (not required, tickets may be free) and the total number of tickets

-( database.yaml)

 Anyone can see a list of future events (sorted by date and start time) with a number of available tickets

 Users can register using email (confirmation is required) and password, sign in and sign out.

 Users can buy tickets for events, more than one per person (at first we need a prototype where there is no actual buying flow, so the ticket is “bought” when a user pushes the “buy” button).
 Tickets are sent to the user’s email consisting of basic event information along with ticket ID (randomised human-readable string) and QR code with a unique long hash